Instagram is a truly addictive network!

 Here are some of the newest and most useful features:

 - Advanced Profile Settings: Instagram poses a slight barrier to lead generation due to the inability to include links in posts.
 That means B2B marketers must think out-of-the-box when crafting calls-to-action.
 One way business profiles make this easier is by allowing you to create a Contact button on your profile bio.
-Last week, Instagram also released the option to include a # or @ in your bio, which become live links that lead to a hashtag page or another profile.
+Last week, Instagram also released the option to include a # or @ in your bio, which becomes live links that lead to a hashtag page or another profile.

 - Links in Instagram Stories: Instagram Stories are similar to Snapchat in that they exist for 24 hours before disappearing forever.
 This time-sensitive nature creates a sense of urgency for your potential leads and customers, which means they are far more likely to pay attention to your message.
 With a business profile, you can add links to Instagram Stories, making them one of the best ways to include a CTA.
 For example, you can include a 10-second preview of an upcoming video with the CTA “swipe up to watch”, taking your audience right to the video.